The important thing to remember is that BDD is a treatable problem from which you can recover.

-Because BDD can cause high levels of distress and can leave people feeling hopeless there is very sadly a high suicide rate.
+BDD can cause high levels of distress and can leave people feeling hopeless.
+There is very sadly a high suicide rate among people with BDD.
 Surveys of people with BDD attending a specialist clinic show about 25% have attempted suicide in the past.
 Another survey suggests that about 0.3% of people with BDD commit suicide each year.